Which Scoliosis Specialist Should I See?

 Scoliosis surgeons

 When it comes to surgery for advanced moderate or severe scoliosis, people usually fall on one side of this issue or the other.
 Many parents of kids with scoliosis simply do not want to subject their child to such a serious surgery (involving hardwiring, risks, etc.) under any circumstances.
-Others, follow their doctors recommendations with little hesitation.
+Others, follow their doctor’s recommendations with little hesitation.
 Goldberg – a surgeon – summarizes the paradox of scoliosis surgery like this, “Surgery, while an effective method of improving a cosmetic deformity, is a major undertaking with significant risks, and, rather than re-instituting normality, replaces one abnormality with another.”
+Think about that.

 Non-surgical scoliosis practitioners